-Several barristers at Ely Place Chambers are qualified to accept instructions from members of the public under the Direct Public Access scheme.
-They can give specialist legal advice, draft legal documents including pleadings and provide representation at Courts or Tribunals.
-They can also assist litigants in making the tactical decisions that often turn the tide in litigation.
+Barristers at Ely Place Chambers are qualified to accept instructions from members of the public under the Direct Public Access scheme.
+They can give specialist legal advice, draft legal documents and provide representation at Courts and Tribunals.

 In the right cases, instructing a barrister direct can represent a significant cost saving over acting through solicitors, and can provide the specialist legal advice which litigants in person need when conducting their own cases.